Koenkk/zigbee2mqtt.io/docs/devices/QBKG25LM.md

 #### On with timed off
 When setting the state to ON, it might be possible to specify an automatic shutoff after a certain amount of time.
 To do this add an additional property `on_time` to the payload which is the time in seconds the state should remain on.
-Additionnaly an `off_wait_time` property can be added to the payload to specify the cooldown time in seconds when the switch will not answer to other on with timed off commands.
+Additionally an `off_wait_time` property can be added to the payload to specify the cooldown time in seconds when the switch will not answer to other on with timed off commands.
-Support depend on the switch firmware.
+Support depends on the switch firmware.
 Some devices might require both `on_time` and `off_wait_time` to work Examples : `{"state" : "ON", "on_time": 300}`, `{"state" : "ON", "on_time": 300, "off_wait_time": 120}`.

 ### Switch (center endpoint)